Venezuela's Chavez in delicate state after surgery

 At home, Chavez has won cult-like status among the poor with his charisma and oil-financed largesse from health clinics to free homes.
 But he has alienated business with frequent nationalizations and angered many Venezuelans by putting ideological crusades over basic services.

-Maduro, whom Chavez has named as a preferred successor should he be incapacitated, offered no medical details on Wednesday but urged Venezuelans to stay hopeful.
+Maduro, whom Chavez has named as a preferred successor should he be incapacitated, offered no medical details but urged Venezuelans to stay hopeful.

 PRAYER VIGILS